 The ceremony was held in the Nelson Mandala Auditorium.
-60 individuals from 30 different countries were scheduled to be sworn in.
+Fifty-eight individuals from 26 different countries were scheduled to be sworn in.
+The UNC Color Guard and an all-female a cappella group started the program.

-This is the 4th time that a naturalization ceremony has been held at UNC Global, and they intend to continue doing so every spring.
+This is the 5th time that a Naturalization Ceremony has been held at UNC Global, and they intend to continue doing so every spring.
+The Manager of Global Events thanked us for participating, and we agreed to see each other again next year.

 1. Protect Sunday voting, with a special emphasis on religious accommodation.
 Orthodox Jews will not drive or participate in a Saturday voting day, so for those who work, Sunday is the only day for them to vote during early voting.